 The framework for fighting a coverage denial due to lack of medical necessity changes depending upon whether an insured has an Employee Retirement Income Security Act (“ERISA”) or non-ERISA health insurance policy.
-Generally, ERISA governs plans provided by employers, except plans provided by an employer who is a church or government entity, and does not govern plans that are purchased by individuals.
+Generally, ERISA governs plans provided by employers, except plans provided by an employer who is a church or government entity.
+ERISA also does not govern plans that are purchased by individuals.
 ERISA imposes a strict framework for challenging a denial for lack of medical necessity.
-This article focuses solely on challenges that people with non-ERISA health insurance can bring to a medical necessity denial.
+This page focuses solely on challenges that people with non-ERISA health insurance can bring to a non-ERISA medical necessity denial.
 Go here to learn about challenges you can bring if you have an ERISA policy.

 Filing an Internal Appeal

 When an insurer issues a denial due to lack of medical necessity, you can file an appeal with the insurer itself.
 The large health insurance companies such as Anthem Blue Cross and Blue Shield of California have very similar internal appeals process.
 Written denial letters nearly always include information on how to start an internal appeal.
 Usually, you will need to provide a letter written by either you or your doctor explaining why the denial was improper.
 It is important to include as much detail and evidence possible in the appeal letter.
 The letter should also include your name, claim number, and health insurance member number.
-It can be helpful to contact an insurance lawyer such as the lawyers at the Law Offices of Scott Glovsky to help draft these appeal.
-These lawyers can help maximize the probability that an appeal will succeed.
+It can be helpful to contact an insurance lawyer such as the lawyers at the Law Offices of Scott Glovsky to help draft these appeals.
+These attorneys can help maximize the probability that an appeal will succeed.